FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 export default noteReducer
 ```

-If the application has many components which need the store, the <i>App</i>-component must pass <i>store</i> as props to all of those components.
+If the application has many components which need the store, the <i>App</i> component must pass <i>store</i> as props to all of those components.

 The module now has multiple [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) commands.